This degree is only available to Australian students

 Why Bachelor of Business (Human Resource Management)

-Recognised by the world’s largest human resource professional society1, this degree will prepare you for a career in a global environment.
+This degree will prepare you for a career in a global environment.
 You will develop an understanding of management systems and leadership skills in an international context.

 We have extensive industry connections and partnerships right around the world.
 These connections enable us to design curriculum that reflects the latest in HRM research and practice.